-Here is every piece of goalie equipment goalies need.
+Here is every piece of gear a hockey goalie wears.

 What equipment do hockey goalies wear?

 Goalies wear the most equipment of any sports position.
-They wear a helmet, throat protector, neck guard, chest protector, special padded goalie pants (that look like padded shorts), a glove, a blocker, a jock or jill, pads on their legs, skates, and use a thick goalie stick designed to protect the “5 Hole”.
+Hockey goalie gear is also some of the most expensive.
+Goalies wear a helmet, throat protector, neck guard, chest protector, special padded goalie pants (that look like padded shorts), a glove, a blocker, a jock or jill, pads on their legs, skates, and use a thick goalie stick designed to protect the “5 Hole”.

 A catching glove is the glove that you wear that does not hold onto the stick.
 Whatever glove you catch with influences whether you use a right or left-handed stick.
 Most goalies catch with their left hand, which means they use a left-handed stick.
 Also, say you were a player before you wanted to make the switch to goalie, don’t worry what hand you shoot as much.
 I myself was a right-handed shot before I became a goalie, I catch with my left hand so I had to relearn how to shoot with a different hand stick.
 This is much easier than trying to learn how to catch with the opposite hand.
 Gloves come in different variations of angles and pockets, but these are mostly chosen by your personal preference.